He disappeared after several dates...

 align well with the reality (you) so he made the decision to leave.

 You do not want to waste your time dwelling on men who have rejected you.
 Step over these rejections and move forward with your dating life.
-No one said that dating is easy, but deciding to date AND expecting to never get rejected is like living in a fantasy world where every lottery ticket you buy is a winning ticket.
+No one said that dating is easy, but dating AND expecting to never be rejected is like living in a fantasy world where every lottery ticket we buy is a winning ticket.